 Deadlines & Cost

-** While rare, if space is available, we’ll happily consider applications after the deadline.
+Deadlines: January 15 (priority) for fall.
+While rare, if space is available, we’ll happily consider applications until June 1 (final deadline).

 Program Cost Information: Bursar's website

 - CW 601 - MFA Poetry Workshop 6 Credit(s) or